SmashMCeu/liquidcommands/README.md

 To register a command, just use ```command.register(plugin);``` There is no need to add them to the plugin.yml.

+### Set global default prefix
+To change the default chat prefix used for all commands, use `Commands.setDefaultPrefix(...)`.

 ### Quick bukkit command
 ```
 QuickCommand.name("examplecommand")